mongodb-developer/quotes-api/README.md

 * `atlas`: the Atlas CLI to manage your clusters, search indexes and more;
 * `mongosh`: the MongoDB Shell;
 * `atlas_up`: a helper script to create the Atlas cluster associated with the Gitpod workspace.
 This is the script that Gitpod runs when the workspace is created;
-* `atals_down`: a helper script to terminate the Atlas cluster associated with the Gitpod workspace.
+* `atlas_down`: a helper script to terminate the Atlas cluster associated with the Gitpod workspace.
 As there is no tear-down hook in Gitpod, it is recommended to run this command manually before terminating the environment.

 Atlas clusters are terminate automatically when the Gitpod workspace is stopped.